100 Notable alumni of

 -

-Thomas Tull is an American billionaire businessman, entrepreneur, and film producer.
+Thomas J. Tull is an American billionaire businessman, entrepreneur, and film producer.
 He is the former chairman and chief executive officer (CEO) of Legendary Entertainment.
 Tull is the founder of Tulco LLC, an investment holding company that uses artificial intelligence and other technologies to guide investing.

 -